What are Facial implants?

 What is Facial implant Post-Op recovery like?

 Time off from work following Facial implant surgery is typically a week long.
 The majority of the swelling should have subsided by the end of one month.
 However you will likely have some amount of swelling for up to 4 months.
 All three types of implants can be inserted and fixed with dissolvable sutures, so there are no sutures to remove during your post op period.

 As with any surgery, having Facial implants can pose risks and possible complications including (but not limited to):

 - skin contour irregularities

 - changes in skin sensation

-Total costs for both types of facial implants include the surgeon's fee, OR fee, anesthesiologist's fee, and all office follow up visits.
-Typical total costs are bilateral and are as follows:
+Total costs for both types of facial implants include the surgeon's fee, operating room fee, anesthesiologist's fee, and all office follow up visits.
+Typical total costs are bilateral and are as follows for 2023.